 The idea of working your way up the ranks stems from a very sink-or-swim mentality.
-You either commit to the company 100%, or find a new job.
-Today’s leaders who have shunned that notion strive to discover what really drives their employees and grabs their attention.
+You either commit to the company 100% or find a new job.
+Today’s leaders who shun that notion strive to discover what really drives their employees and grabs their attention.

 Developing a personal relationship is the first step to fostering this new type of work style.
 It’s more apparent now than ever that driven employees want to focus on personal growth.
 Adapting the role of a mentor or a coach, actively encouraging your employees to pursue their own personal goals will help them feel welcome in the workplace.
 If possible, find a way to incorporate their extracurricular talents into the workday.
 It could come as a welcome break to their daily routine.

 It’s a fact of business that not all of your workers are in it for the long run.
-It’s beneficial to both you and your employee to encourage each other as much as possible.
+It’s beneficial to both you and your employees to encourage each other as much as possible.
 As they move on, you may have a position to fill, but you’ll also have gained a powerful connection.
-Businesses who catch on now will certainly gain an upper hand into 2020 and beyond.
+Businesses who catch onto this now will certainly gain an upper hand into 2020 and beyond.

 Companies Need to be More Review Focused Than Ever

 Advertising has become an unavoidable way of life.
 But there’s no advertisement out there that’s quite as powerful as a customer review section.
-No matter how high a company hoists their product, the pedestal they place it on is only as strong as their customer reviews.
+No matter how high a company hoists its product, the pedestal they place it on is only as strong as its customer reviews.

 Live chat on your website is a great way for people to get in touch and get an instant response.
-Just make sure that you have someone at the ready, during live chat hours, to make sure that your consumers are sure to receive a response.
+Just make sure that you have someone available during live chat hours to make sure that your consumers receive a response.
 Your advertising may talk about a product, but your reviews ensure its quality.

 Mobile Marketing is Key